danieltan1517/teh_tarik/phase1/README.md

 A correct and complete lexer should be able to lex all the example programs correctly, transforming the string into a list of tokens.
 At the end of lexing, print out the tokens using a for loop.
 An example of this can be found in “phase1/src/main.rs”.

-Rubric
+### Rubric
 Demo/Group Participation 10 points

-Proper Output for Example Test Cases 80 points (10 points each test case)
+Proper Output for Example Test Cases 80 points (10 points each test case):

 * add.tt
 * array.tt
 * break.tt